The library structure

 └── output.pdf

-folder structure is in your library: you can have a physics
+your library’s folder structure is: you can have a physics folder in which

-folder in which you have a folder containing the actual book
+you have a newton folder in which you have a folder containing the actual

 files: